programmerraja/MyBlog/content/notes/2024/Generative AI.md

 - **Rule-based Data Cleaning:** Simple, human-understandable rules, such as regular expressions (regex), can be used to filter out unwanted patterns in the data, improving data quality.
 - **Advanced Techniques:** More advanced methods like topic modeling, zero-shot classifiers, and LLM-based judging can further enhance data quality.
 - **Human Annotation:** Human annotation, while potentially expensive, remains an important component of data set quality improvement.

+## MemGPT

+MemGPT: A Hierarchical Memory System for Large Language Models (LLMs)

+- **MemGPT is a new LLM system that addresses the limited context window problem of LLMs by drawing inspiration from the hierarchical memory systems found in traditional operating systems (OSes).**

+- MemGPT introduces **virtual context management** to provide the illusion of an extended context for LLMs, much like how virtual memory in OSes allows applications to work with datasets exceeding available physical memory.

+- The key idea behind MemGPT is to enable LLMs to manage their own memory by using function calls, allowing them to **read and write data to external sources, modify their own context, and decide when to respond**.

+Currently it implemented as [letta](https://www.letta.com/)

+#### Components of Letta

+- **Prompt** (which has below things)
+	- System instruction

+	- Working context: A dynamic, read/write area where MemGPT can store essential information about the user, task, or conversation.
+Think of this as a scratchpad for retaining key facts and preferences.

+	- FIFO queue : A rolling history of messages, system actions, and function call inputs/outputs.
+It operates on a First-In, First-Out basis, meaning older entries are evicted as new ones arrive.
+A recursive summary of evicted messages is stored at the beginning of the queue to preserve some context from past interactions

+- **Recall Memory** : A dedicated database for storing and retrieving past messages, ensuring a comprehensive record of interactions even as the FIFO Queue evicts older entries

+- **Archival storage**: A persistent database for storing arbitrary-length text objects.
+This could include documents, code, or any other information deemed relevant for future retrieval,MemGPT uses PostgreSQL with the pgvector extension for archival storage, enabling efficient vector search with an HNSW index.